avinaba123/RTL-Design-and-Synthesis-using-Sky130/README.md

 ## 5. Day 4:

-### Gate Level Simulation, Blocking vs Non-Blocking Assignments, Synthesis-Simulation Mismatch
+## Gate Level Simulation, Blocking vs Non-Blocking Assignments, Synthesis-Simulation Mismatch

+### GLS

 So the first question comes what is Gate Level Simulation? and why we need dhis?
 It is nothing but running the test bench with netlist as Design Under Test (DUT).
 As the netlist is logically same as the RTL code, then why we do this?
 There are two main casues: